Izaakwltn/resolre/README.md

 # Resolre
-## A Brainfuck variant using Solfege syllables
+## A Brainfuck Compiler using Solfege syllables

-Resolre is a Brainfuck spin-off adorned with a thin veneer of [Solresol](https://en.wikipedia.org/wiki/Solresol), an invented human language using the syllables of solfege.
+Resolre is a Brainfuck variant adorned with a thin veneer of [Solresol](https://en.wikipedia.org/wiki/Solresol), an invented human language using the syllables of solfege.
+This implementation includes both a compiler and an interpreter.

 Resolre means "Error" in Solresol, in addition to being the inverse of "Solresol" itself.
 (I also strongly considered Solsolredo, "headache" in Solresol, which honestly bears more resemblance to my experience writing this project).